intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 policy implementation function.
 The RSAB may at its discretion include additional non-voting members, for instance a liaison from the RPC.

-The IAB and IESG delegates must be selected by the Nominating Committee {{RFC3777}} to their respective bodies (i.e., they must not be liaison or ex-officio members).
-These delegates shall serve for one-year renewable terms.
-If it becomes necessary to replace such a delegate for any reason, then for the sake of continuity the IAB or IESG should name a new delegate to complete the term.

-Whenever a new stream is created (see below), the document that creates the stream shall specify if a voting member representing that stream shall also be added to the RSAB, along with any rules and processes related to that representative (e.g., whether the
+Whenever a new stream is created, the document that creates the stream shall specify if a voting member representing that stream shall also be added to the RSAB, along with any rules and processes related to that representative (e.g., whether the